ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 PAUSE AND PONDER: Consider the difference between your understanding of a graph and Algebraic Julia's.
-For you, an undirected graph and a 'directed-graph-with-paired-arrows' are two different mental interpretations of the same data.
-AlgebraicJulia deals with your dieas at the level of schemas, maps and commutativity conditions.
-It has no idea what those things mean to you.
+For you, this schema might represent a directed or undirected graph.
+You can interpret it any way you like.
+For AlgebraicJulia there is no interepretaion.
+Every idea is phrased exclusively in terms of schemas, maps and commutativity conditions.
+It has no idea what any of this "means" to you.

-We use thought bubbel to indicate that what is here is onvisible to the computer, only the in mind of the progammer.
-Entirely in the eye of the beholder.
+We chose to use thought bubbles to indicate these interepretations, signalling that they are ideas that exist only the in mind of the progammer.

 ## Other kinds of schemas

-In this chapter we have used schema constraints to look at a few different flavors of graphs.
-Graphs are relatively simple and that's why we chose to focus on them.
-It is easier to grasp the concept of a schema when the thing the schema represents is straightforward to understand, which graphs are.But the framework we have developed here can actually be extended beyond just graphs, to an extraordinary variety of elaborate and useful concepts.
-Indeed, one of the profound offerings of Algebraic Julia is the sheer number of mathematical abstractions it can handle in terms of schemas and constraints.
+In this chapter we have used schemas and commutativity conditions to look at a few different flavors of graphs.
+But the framework we have developed here can actually be extended beyond just graphs, to an extraordinary variety of elaborate and useful concepts.
+Indeed, one of the profound offerings of AlgebraicJulia is the sheer number of mathematical abstractions it can handle in terms of schemas.
 In this final section we offer a brief glimpse at some more powerful models and ideas that are also captured by this framework.

-Disclaimer:It is out of scope to go into any detail on the following schemas.
-We mention them here, in passing, only to give some sense of the possibilities with Algebraic Julia.
+DISCLAIMER: It is out of scope to go into any detail on the following schemas.
+We mention them here, in passing, only to give some sense of the possibilities available with AlgebraicJulia.

 ## Simplicial sets

 We can generalize reflexive graphs to higher dimensions using schemas.
 The result is one of the algebraic topologist's favorite tools: simplicial sets.
 Ordinary graphs connect 0-dimensional vertices using 1-dimensional lines.
 With simplicial sets we can also attach 2-dimensional triangles, building up triangulated surfaces.
 Going up another dimension we can attach 3-dimensional tetrahedra to make solid figures.
 And so on.

 For the mathematician, simplicial sets are useful because they turn geometry into algebra: a simplicial triangulation of a topological space is a combinatorial object that can be reasoned about.
 For the applied scientist, simplicial sets may be useful as a way of 3D modeling, as we'll see in Chapter 7.
-Finally, in Algebraic Julia, simplicial sets are practical because all of the rules for how different parts must attach can be fully captured with a few compositionality constraints.
+Finally, in AlgebraicJulia, simplicial sets are practical because all of the rules for how different parts must attach can be fully captured with a few commutativity conditions.

 ```{image} assets/Ch4/SimplicialSets.png
 :alt: Whoopsy!